raster-foundry/raster-foundry/docs/architecture/adr-0011-framework-for-tool-ui.md

 - Event driven
 - Touch enabled

+The fully evented nature of JointJS makes it ideal for integration.
+For example, JointJS emits unique events for the following interactions with any element (elements are connected by links):

+- position change (including z-axis)
+- angle change
+- size change
+- attribute change
+- embedding of another element
+- embedding into another element
+- transition start/end

 As was the case when the initial recommendation was made, JointJS does not provide automatic layouts; elements must be explicitly positioned.

 Development of JointJS has continued with a regular pace.
 JointJS also has a commerical extension, [Rappid](http://jointjs.com/), which ensures some level of commitment to the library.